rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 > Note: Extensions development is only currently supported on Mac and Linux.
 Windows is not currently supported.

-You will need a recent version of nodejs installed (Tested with node version: `v16.19.1`).
+You will need a recent version of nodejs installed.
+We recommend node version `20.17.0`.

 You'll also need the yarn package manager installed, which can be done with `npm install -g yarn`.